SADeveloper-lab/S.A-MusicPlayer/README.md

 It features vibrancy and over four different themes, allowing you to experience unique visuals for the most unique music player ever made.
 ![Image 2](screenshot2.JPG)

-The application ensures high performance and responsiveness to user actions.
+This application ensures high performance and responsiveness to user actions.
 I hope you enjoy it!